 Anyway this isn’t an article about the wonders of the internet (God knows how many articles of that out there already).

-Welcome back to another installment of Woke’s Taboo Series!
+Welcome back to another instalment of The Cool Bear’s Taboo Series!
 Today we’re gonna be talking about something dirty, steamy & (now) only found on the internet.